mrchicos/software-development/system_designs/Uber.md

 ## Functional
 - rider shall see estimated fair based on orig and dest
-- rider can request ride
+- rider can request ride, and matched in real-time
 - driver can accept ride
 - driver location tracked